animatedmax/spring-data-geode/src/main/markdown/index.md

 is known in advance, data is commonly retrieved by executing queries on the Regions that contain the data.
-With Apache Geode, queries are written by using the Object Query Language (OQL), and the specific data set that a client wishes to access is expressed in the query’s predicate (for example, `SELECT * FROM /Books b WHERE b.author.name = 'Jon Doe'`).
+With Apache Geode, queries are written by using the Object Query Language (OQL), and the specific data set that a client wishes to access is expressed in the query's predicate (for example, `SELECT * FROM /Books b WHERE b.author.name = 'Jon Doe'`).

 </div>